shton1/Easy-Estimation-Interface/README.md

 ## Inputs

-Easy-Estimation Interface accepts toggle button inputs and integer inputs.
-Users can select different paint qualities and input measurements for the size of the project.
+Easy-Estimation Interface accepts integer inputs, as well as a paint selection.
+Once prompted, users can choose from different paint qualities and input measurements for the size of the project.

 ## Functions

 Easy-Estimation Interface utilizes two user functions: `calculatePaint(measurement)` and `calculateLabor(measurement)`.

-`calculatePaint(measurement)` takes an inputted measurement from a home painting estimation, calculates how many gallons of paint are needed, and provides pricing options for different types of paint.
+`calculatePaint(measurement)` takes an inputted measurement from a specified area, calculates how many gallons of paint are needed, and provides pricing for the selected option.

-`calculateLabor(measurement)` is similar, but instead outputs labor hours and the total cost for labor.
+`calculateLabor(measurement)` is similar, but instead outputs the total cost for labor.

 ## Benefits